 - Convert Variable to Fixed Interest.
 If you’re currently paying a variable interest rate, lenders can change it to a more affordable fixed interest rate.

 - Extend the Balance.
-If you owe $6,000 in arrears, it simply gets added as additional principal at the end of the loan.
+If you owe $6,000 in arrears, it’s simply added as additional principal at the end of the loan.

 All of that makes it less likely a refinanced mortgage can actually lower your monthly payment, which you’re already struggling to pay.